grafana/business-input/docs/sources/panels/business-charts.md

 The Business Input data source can be used to add files and values manually.

-<Image
-  title="The Business Charts Pie Chart using Manual mode." src="/img/plugins/business-input/bi-charts-pie-manual-editor.png" />
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/bi-charts-pie-manual-editor.png" class="border" alt="The Business Charts Pie Chart using Manual mode." >}}

 ## JavaScript Values Editor

 Using the JavaScript **Values Editor** to generate data frame values.

-<Image
-  title="The Business Charts Pie Chart using JavaScript Code mode." src="/img/plugins/business-input/bi-charts-pie-code-editor.png" />
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/bi-charts-pie-code-editor.png" class="border" alt="The Business Charts Pie Chart using JavaScript Code mode." >}}

 JavaScript code creating values for the the Business Input data source.